com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 ## Milestone 1 (8th April, 5pm)

+For the project, we wanted to talk about a subject that all of us enjoy.
+After some discussions and research, we decided to do something about books.
+Indeed, since book have covers, it could lead to promising visualisation.

 ### Dataset

 The main data basis of our work will be the "Best Books Ever Dataset".
 Published in November 2020, it can be found on [Zenodo](https://zenodo.org/record/4265096#.Yisi6nrMKUl).

-The original data has been collected from [GoodReads - Best Books Ever](https://www.goodreads.com/list/show/1.Best_Books_Ever) and contains 25 variables and 52478 records.
+The original data has been collected from [GoodReads - Best Books Ever](https://www.goodreads.com/list/show/1.Best_Books_Ever) and contains 25 variables and 52478 records (books).
 By default, the dataset contains the following features:

 | Attributes  | Definition | Completeness |
 | ------------- | ------------- | ------------- |